 17. Statement of Defence, Plea of Set Off and Counter-claim –

-17.3 The copy of the Statement of Defence, plea of Set-Off and/or Counter-Claim and the documents annexed thereto, shall be sent to the Claimant in advance and proof of service thereof shall accompany the original Statement of Defence, plea of Set-Off and/or Counter-Claim submitted to the Centre.
+17.3 The copy of the Statement of Defence, plea of Set-Off and/or Counter-Claim and the documents annexed thereto, shall be sent to the Claimant in advance and proof of service thereof shall accompany the Statement of Defence, plea of Set-Off and/or Counter-Claim submitted to the Centre.

 18. Amendments to the Statement of Claim or Defence –

-18.1 With the leave of the Tribunal and on such terms as the Tribunal may determine, a party may amend or supplement its Claim, Counter-Claim or other pleadings, unless the Tribunal considers it inappropriate, having regard to the delay in making such requestor prejudice to the other party or any other circumstances.
+18.1 With the leave of the Tribunal and on such terms as the Tribunal may determine, a party may amend or supplement its Claim, Counter-Claim or other pleadings, unless the Tribunal considers it inappropriate, having regard to the delay in making such request or prejudice to the other party or any other circumstances.
 However, .a Claim or Counter-Claim or pleadings may not be amended or supplemented in such a manner that the amended or supplemented Claim or Counter-Claim or pleadings would, if permitted, fall outside the scope of the arbitration agreement.

-18.2 The Coordinator may adjust the Tribunal's fees and the DIAC's fees (where appropriate) if a party is permitted to amend or supplement its Claim, Counter-Claim or pleadings.
+18.2 The Coordinator may adjust the Tribunal's fees and DIAC's fees (where appropriate) if a party is permitted to amend or supplement its Claim, Counter-Claim or pleadings.

 19. Further Pleadings -

 19.2 The Tribunal shall decide whether further pleadings shall be required from the parties or may be presented by them.
-The Tribunal shall fix the periods of time for communicating such pleadings if any.
+The Tribunal shall fix the periods of time for communicating such pleadings, if any.
 The Tribunal may further limit the length and scope of written pleadings and written and oral evidence (both fact witnesses and experts).

 20. Jurisdiction -

-20.2 If the Chairperson or the Sub-Committee appointed by the Chairperson sustains the objection, the proceedings shall be terminated.
+20.2 If the Chairperson or such Sub-Committee sustains the objection, the proceedings shall be terminated.
 In all other cases, the Tribunal shall decide such objection in accordance with Section 16 of the Act.

 21. Conduct of Proceedings